Conflux-Chain/confura/doc/INTERNAL_CONTRACT_EVENT_LOGS.md

-# Early Internal Contract Event Logs Support
+# Internal Contract Event Logs

 ## Overview

 Due to historical limitations of the Conflux 1.0 chain, three early internal contracts (Staking, SponsorWhitelistControl, and AdminControl) did not emit standard Event Logs during execution.
 As a result, these events could not be queried via the standard `cfx_getLogs` RPC interface.

 Confura addresses this by synchronizing on-chain Trace data and assembling synthetic event logs for internal contracts.
-Users can query these events through the standard `cfx_getLogs` method by using a dedicated RPC endpoint — **no changes to the request body or existing SDK integration are required**.
+Users can query these events through the standard `cfx_getLogs` method by using an endpoint with the `includeTraceLogs` query parameter — **no changes to the request body or existing SDK integration are required**.

 ---